chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 ![CCR Failed Cookbook Description](/images/docs/SNOW_Failed_Cookbook.png)

-The associated client runs are shown on the 'Chef Client runs' tab of the incident.
+The associated client runs are shown on the ‘Chef Client runs’ tab of the incident.

 Setting the value to `node` creates an incident for each failed node.
 All failing Chef Client runs for a node are associated with the corresponding incident.
 The short description of the incident will indicate the failed node: